medic/medic-docs/md/dev/workflow.md

 ### Webapp

+We release betas at the end of every sprint.
+These are cut directly from master:

+1. Pull master to make sure you have everything
+2. `git tag x.y.0-beta.z`, e.g. `get tag 2.9.0-beta.4`.
+This version should be the next logical version that is not yet released.
+3. `git push --tags`
+4. As long as the build passes Travis will take care of the rest

 Release process checklist for medic-webapp:

 1. If releasing a new major or minor version create a new release branch from master named `<major>.<minor>.x`.
 If releasing a patch version then merge or cherry pick the necessary commits from master into the relevant release branches.